FilipMalczak/recordtuples/README.md

 ## Using it

-To start using this you'll need JDK16+ since it exploits records.
+To start using this you'll need JDK17+.

 > Both JitPack and GitHub Actions are using JDK17, as it is the earliest LTS that supports records.
 You shouldn't
 > linger with updating, so go for it.
+It you wanna build and host it yourself (I doubt it), JDK16 should suffice.

 Hosting is handled via [jitpack](https://jitpack.io/#FilipMalczak/recordtuples).

 Current version is [0.3.0-SNAPSHOT](https://github.com/FilipMalczak/recordtuples/tree/0.3.0).

-> 0.1.0 used JDK14 with enabled preview features, which was a mistake.
-Bumped the version to 0.2.0 instead of 0.1.1 for
-> clarity, when forcing usage of JDK16+.

-> TODO make some kind of a changelog

 ### Gradle